martinber/noaa-apt/docs/development.md

     - The parameters used for filter design are hardcoded, maybe add a toml file with constants?

+    - Investigate about despeckle.

     - Make OSX binaries, I don't have a Mac.
 I should cross-compile or get a virtual machine to work?.

     - Check OSX build dependencies, now on GNU/Linux we need `libssl-dev`.

     - For some reason the `--debug` does not work when using the GUI.
+Maybe replace argparse for something else.

     - Improve syncing performance.
-Improve hardcoded sync frame.

     - Looks like the Windows version has some icons missing.